JanikThePanic/average-distance/README.md

 # average-distance
-what is the average distance between two lines in a given shape
+what is the average distance between two dots in a given shape